UCLALibrary/research-tips/_posts/2019-03-12-wire-website-redesign.markdown

 So, we started tinkering with the idea of portfolio-like profile pages for the Creative Team.
 This tied in nicely with the idea of intergrating our experimental sandbox directly into the site redesign - allowing WI+RE to share both published work and the behind-the-scenes prototyping and design that guides our process.
 This dual focus on showcasing finished work and relfecting on the process was the spark for building out our <a href="{{ '/about/creative-team' | relative_url }}" target="_blank">new portfolio pages </a> and WI+RE's <a href="{{ '/sandbox' | relative_url }}" target="_blank">Sandbox</a>.

-At the same time, we were inspired by discussions with academic librarian, instructional designer, and WI+RE contributor Marisa Méndez-Brady and WI+RE co-founder Renee Romero to think about how the new site could celebrate the many contributions of our community members to each project.
+At the same time, we were inspired by discussions with academic librarian and WI+RE contributor Marisa Méndez-Brady and WI+RE co-founder Renee Romero to think about how the new site could celebrate the many contributions of our community members to each project.

 <div class="col-12 col-sm-12 col-md-6 col-xl-4 float-right">
 <figure class="figure border border-primary shadow">